Dastille/Sigil-protocol/WHITEPAPER.md

 ## 6. Performance & Theoretical Advantage

 Sigil balances compression efficiency with robust reconstructive fidelity.
 Its structure-aware transforms and optional residual metadata enable fragmented recovery without the need for fixed parity block layouts like Reed-Solomon or Par2.
+While recovery records in formats like RAR provide fixed block parity, Sigil diverges by leveraging deterministic chaotic transforms and entropy-driven self-validation.
+Unlike fixed block parity in RAR or ZIP recovery records, Sigil constructs a transformation topology based on the file’s unique entropy profile, allowing adaptive, file-specific redundancy rather than static error correction blocks.

+Sigil introduces:

+* **Redundant Topology Mapping**: Via ChaosRegen's self-similar encoding structure that is content-dependent and dynamically generated.
+* **Delta-Based Versioning (Optional)**: When versioning is enabled, Sigil may store only the specific byte-level changes (deltas) between versions, rather than duplicating entire files.
+These deltas are derived from deterministic transformation comparisons and compressed independently.
+Full prior versions are not retained unless explicitly configured, minimizing storage overhead.
+Delta payloads can be pruned later if they are marked as non-critical or expired, allowing for controlled archival bloat and lifecycle-based retention strategies.
+Users may choose to preserve only version history metadata without the full version data, enabling future verification and rollback tracking while reclaiming space.
+* **Time-Independent Verification**: Uses Bitcoin block hashes or other cryptographic anchors as optional timestamp substitutes.
+* **Compression+Reconstruction Efficiency**: Even with residuals and versioning metadata, overall size competes with ZIP and Zstd while offering greater integrity guarantees and transform awareness. with robust reconstructive fidelity.
+Its structure-aware transforms and optional residual metadata enable fragmented recovery without the need for fixed parity block layouts like Reed-Solomon or Par2.
+While recovery records in formats like RAR provide fixed block parity, Sigil diverges by leveraging deterministic chaotic transforms and entropy-driven self-validation.
+Unlike fixed block parity in RAR or ZIP recovery records, Sigil constructs a transformation topology based on the file’s unique entropy profile, allowing adaptive, file-specific redundancy rather than static error correction blocks..
+Instead of relying on fixed-location block redundancy, Sigil constructs a transformation topology that makes the data itself resilient, self-recoverable, and cryptographically anchored.

+Sigil introduces:

+* **Redundant Topology Mapping**: Via ChaosRegen's self-similar encoding structure that is content-dependent and dynamically generated.

+* **Delta-Based Versioning (Optional)**: When versioning is enabled, Sigil may store only the specific byte-level changes (deltas) between versions, rather than duplicating entire files.
+These deltas are derived from deterministic transformation comparisons and compressed independently.
+Full prior versions are not retained unless explicitly configured, minimizing storage overhead.
+Delta payloads can be pruned later if they are marked as non-critical or expired, allowing for controlled archival bloat and lifecycle-based retention strategies.
+This enables full content lineage with minimal bloat, and delta payloads can be pruned later if needed.

+* **Time-Independent Verification**: Uses Bitcoin block hashes or other cryptographic anchors as optional timestamp substitutes.

+* **Compression+Reconstruction Efficiency**: Even with residuals and versioning metadata, overall size competes with ZIP and Zstd while offering greater integrity guarantees and transform awareness. with robust reconstructive fidelity.
+Its structure-aware transforms and optional residual metadata enable fragmented recovery without the need for fixed parity block layouts like Reed-Solomon or Par2.
 This allows for fault-tolerant encoding in offline or distributed workflows.
 Sigil introduces:

 * **Redundant Topology Mapping**: Via ChaosRegen's self-similar encoding structure.

 * **Time-Independent Verification**: Uses Bitcoin block hashes or other cryptographic anchors as optional timestamp substitutes.

 * **Compression+Reconstruction Efficiency**: Even with residuals, overall size competes with ZIP and Zstd.

 ---